pisalore/MeanShift_sequentialCPP/README.md

 In *dataset* folder, 2D points dataset are provided.
 With the *Generator* script it's possibile to create your own dataset, changing points dimension and dataset size.

 Dataset and results are stored in .csv format.
+[glm library](https://glm.g-truc.net/0.9.9/index.html) has been used in order to manage point vectors.

 <img src="https://github.com/pisalore/MeanShift_sequentialCPP/blob/master/example.png " width="400" height="300">